Quick Start All Prompts

 🎯 What It Is

-A three-area methodology with ready-to-use templates, prompts, and protocols that guide every Claude Code project from concept to production.
+An Existing Framework Translation + three-area methodology with ready-to-use templates, prompts, and protocols that guide every Claude Code project from concept to production.
+Works within any existing tech stack.

 ⚠️ The Problems It Solves

-• AI tempts you to skip planning → scope creep, rework
+• AI tempts developers to skip planning → scope creep, rework

 • Autonomous coding goes off track → wasted effort